BasicJavaElte/Practices2017/Class 10/README.md

 * Entry Date
 * Exit date (empty in case the patient is still in the hospital)

+## Cases

 Your software should handle the following situations: (data that are not given like dates can be made up)

 Unknown patient arrives, is sent to the general doctor, who finds out he has a brain problem and then the patient is sent to Doctor Lee, a neurologist.